libris/lxlviewer/viewer/vue-client/src/resources/json/readme.md

 - agent
 - concept

-They are all formatted the same with each template being assigned the following:
+They are all formatted in the same way with each template being assigned the following:

 `"label": "name used in gui",`